ignvr/rl-sentiment-exercise/README.md

 Read each question in context, and make sure you can answer it before moving on.

+> You may want to disable autocomplete agents like Cursor, which may accidently answer for you :)

 ### Exercise 2: Train for Positive Sentiment

 Run the vanilla GRPO fine-tuning using: